mmseng/AislingMatHelper/README.md

 Rating 4: 25t
 Rating 5: 50t

 For example if your rating is 5, and you have 704 cargo capacity, set this to 700.
-Otherwise the script will buy another 50, but you'll only have room for 4 more.
+Otherwise the script will buy another 50, but you'll only have room to load 4 more.

 ### MaterialType
 Defines which material type to buy.
 `1` = preperation materials (media materials).
 `2` = fortification materials (programme materials).
 Default is `2`.
+Theoretically `3` could work for expansion materials (sealed contracts), but this is untested.

 # Hotkey variables
 These variables define which hotkeys do what.